 To download a site template created, Navigate to the top-level site (Root Web) >> Click on Site Settings >> Under Web Designer Galleries, click on the “Solutions” link.
 The Solution Gallery lists all solutions like our site template.
 Click on the solution name to download the WSP file to your local disk.

-Here is my another article on save site template in SharePoint On-premises, How to Save Site as Template in SharePoint?
+Here is another article on save site template in SharePoint On-premises, How to Save Site as Template in SharePoint?